tetsuyaohira/udemy-translate-speech/README.md

 ## Features

-- Automatic translation of Udemy video subtitles to the user's preferred language (coming soon)
+- Automatic translation of Udemy video subtitles to the user's preferred language
-  - Currently only English to Japanese translation.
 - Playback of the translated subtitles using synthesized speech
 - Customizable settings for language preferences and voice options